Use BACK Button for Previous Page

 was stationed in the Boston Harbor forts during the War, guarding the

 harbor.
 CDV is in good condition with several spots that can be seen in the

 CDV - MINNESOTA WAR OF 1862 - INDIAN PARTICIPANT - LITTLE

-in Minnesota what started as a dispute over hunting lands, a
+in Minnesota what started as a dispute over hunting lands, a Dakota from a

-killed.
-Abraham Lincoln ordered General John Pope to Minnesota to
+Lincoln ordered General John Pope to Minnesota to suppress the uprising.

 TINTYPE - ENGINEER - 1/9 plate tintype in geometric gutta

 percha Union case.
 View is a bit dark and shows engineer